Calcium: good for your bones, bad for your heart?

 One study says we should take calcium to prevent osteoporosis and bone fractures.
 Another cautions that calcium supplements may increase the risk of heart attack, especially among women.

 The topic has been vigorously debated in recent years.
 2012 brought warnings about a possible link between increased calcium and plaque deposits that cause hardening of the arteries.
 But many of those studies have been inconclusive, said Peter Chiotellis, MD, FACC, a cardiologist affiliated with Cape Cod Hospital.

 “I do not believe that doses of calcium represent an increased risk, and most recent studies have confirmed this,” Dr. Chiotellis says.
 “Restricting calcium supplementation in the elderly without a doubt will increase the risk of osteoporosis and bone fractures.”

-Dr. Chiotellis points to a study last year by Brigham and Women’s Hospital in Boston.
+Dr. Chiotellis points to a study from 2014 by Brigham and Women’s Hospital in Boston.
 Researchers examined supplemental calcium use and incidents of heart attack and stroke involving nearly 75,000 patients over 24 years.
 Their calcium supplement intake was assessed every four years.